-I'm a multi-media abstract artist.
-I'm not tied to any particular technique or medium, although fluid acrylics on board or canvas feature a lot.
+I'm a multi-media artist and I love the adventure of experimenting with new techniques and processes.
 My work ranges from large painted abstracts, to smaller more intimate pieces.
 I also experiment with sculpture, jewellery, and most recently mono printing and eco printing.

 Recurring themes in my work are the passage of time and our impacts on the earth, the beauty of the natural environment, the joy to be found in nature, in our flaws and differences, and in a celebration of colour.